Latest Posts

 Hiking in Patagonia: A Guide for First-Time and Experienced Hikers

 Ever wondered what it feels like to trek through Patagonia’s wild, untamed beauty?
 Whether you’re a seasoned hiker seeking your next big adventure or a first-timer eager to explore, Patagonia’s vast wilderness is waiting for you.
-This guide will help you navigate Patagonia’s stunning hiking trails, with practical advice and inspiration tailored to all levels […]
+At Swoop, we’ve been walking Patagonia’s trails for years, and many of our team members have worked as guides […]

 ...
 Read More